patlegu/docs/docs/development/automate-builds-with-jenkins.md

   });

 });
-    ~~~
+{{< /file >}}

-This is a simplified "test suite" that uses `supertest` and `should`.
-It has only two test, the first checks HTTP status expecting to be 200.
-The second is not a real test but a "control" that always trows "true".
+This is a simplified test suite that uses `supertest` and `should`.
+It only has two tests: the first checks the HTTP status, expecting it to be 200.
+The second is not a real test but a control that always passes.

-This example will use two Docker containers, one to serve the `app.js` using `express` and the other exclusively for the test suite using `mocha`.
+This example will use two Docker containers, one to serve `app.js` using Express and the other exclusively for the test suite using Mocha.
 Each image will have its own folder containing the respective `Dockerfile` and `package.json`.

-Create the images folders:
+1. Create a directory for each image:

-        mkdir express-image testing image
+        mkdir express-image test-image

-Now write the `Dockerfile` and `package.json` for the `express-image`.
+2. Create the `Dockerfile` and `package.json` for the `express-image`.

-{:.file}
-~/<path/to/your/repository/express-image/Dockerfile>
-:   ~~~ conf
+	{{< file "~/jenkins-guide/express-image/Dockerfile" >}}
 FROM node:6-alpine

 # Create server working directory